-These Lemon Cupcakes are the perfect balance of sweet and tart, with a soft and moist crumb that melts in your mouth.
-The tangy lemon flavor is paired with a creamy and buttery lemon buttercream frosting, making these the best lemon cupcakes you will ever taste.
+Made with fresh lemon juice and lemon zest, this Lemon Cupcake recipe has the perfect balance of sweet and tart, with a soft and moist crumb that melts in your mouth.
+The tangy lemon flavor is paired with a creamy, buttery, and tart lemon buttercream frosting, making these the perfect lemon cupcakes

 If you're a lemon lover or simply looking to try something new, these incredibly fluffy lemon cupcakes with their fresh lemon flavor are a delectable treat that will leave you craving more.
 I can’t get enough of the soft and silky buttercream, the bright citrus flavor throughout, and that extra moist texture of the cupcake.